Diagrammatics for Soergel categories: Introduction

 \section{Introduction}

 In the paper~\cite{Soe1} Soergel gave a combinatorial description of a certain category of Harish-Chandra bimodules over a simple Lie algebra $\mathfrak{g}$.
 This category was and continues to be of primary interest in the infinite-dimensional representation theory of simple Lie algebras.
-Soergel described the category anew as a full subcategory of bimodules over a certain ring $R$.
-The objects in this subcategory are now commonly called Soergel bimodules.
-The category of Soergel bimodules is additive and monoidal, and Soergel constructed an isomorphism between the Grothendieck ring of his category and the integral form of the Hecke algebra of the Weyl group $\mc{W}$ of $\mathfrak{g}$.
+Soergel discovered a functor from this category to a full subcategory of bimodules over a certain ring $R$, the objects of which are now commonly called \emph{Soergel bimodules}.
+The category of Soergel bimodules is additive and monoidal, unlike the original category which is abelian, but it still has sufficient information to describe the original category.
+Soergel constructed an isomorphism between the Grothendieck ring of his category and the integral form of the Hecke algebra of the Weyl group $\mc{W}$ of $\mathfrak{g}$.
 Hence, Soergel's construction provides a categorification of the Hecke algebra.

 Given a $k$-dimensional $\C$-vector space $V$ and a generic $q\in \C$, there are commuting actions of the quantum group $U_q(\mathfrak{sl}_k)$ and the Hecke algebra $\mc{H}$ of the symmetric group $S_n$ on $V^{\otimes n}$.
 These actions turn the quotient $U_q(\mathfrak{sl}_k)/J_1$ of the quantum group and $\mc{H}/J_2$ of the Hecke algebra by the kernels of these action into a dual pair.
 A categorical realization of the triple $(V^{\otimes n}, U_q(\mathfrak{sl}_k)/J_1, \mc{H}/J_2)$ was given by Grojnowski and Lusztig~\cite{GL} via categories of perverse sheaves on products of flag and partial flag varieties, also see~\cite{BLM, Gr, BFK, FKS}.